 Similarly, to address ambiguity when identifying passwords, a STA or an MLD shall represent a password identifier as a UTF-8 string that is processed according to the UsernameCasePreserved profile of IETF RFC 8265, the output of which is an octet string that is stored in the dot11RSNAConfigPasswordValueTable.
 When a “password identifier” is called for in the description of SAE that follows, the identifier from the dot11RSNAConfigPasswordValueTable is used.

-In an infrastructure BSS or an AP MLD for which an SAE AKM is indicated, the AP or APs affiliated with the AP MLD, respectively, shall set the SAE Password Identifiers In Use subfield of the Extended Capabilities field of the Extended Capabilities element to 1 if any entry in the dot11RSNAConfigPasswordValueTable has a non-NULL dot11RSNAConfigPasswordIdentifier, and shall set it to 0 otherwise.
-Similarly, an AP or APs affiliated with the AP MLD, respectively, shall set the SAE Password Identifiers Used Exclusively subfield of the Extended Capabilities field of the Extended Capabilities element to 1 if every entry in the dot11RSNAConfigPasswordValueTable has a non-NULL dot11RSNAConfigPasswordIdentifier and shall set it to 0 otherwise.
+In an infrastructure BSS for which an SAE AKM is indicated, the AP shall set the SAE Password Identifiers In Use subfield of the Extended Capabilities field of the Extended Capabilities element to 1 if any entry in the dot11RSNAConfigPasswordValueTable has a non-NULL dot11RSNAConfigPasswordIdentifier, and shall set it to 0 otherwise.
+Similarly, an AP shall set the SAE Password Identifiers Used Exclusively subfield of the Extended Capabilities field of the Extended Capabilities element to 1 if every entry in the dot11RSNAConfigPasswordValueTable has a non-NULL dot11RSNAConfigPasswordIdentifier and shall set it to 0 otherwise. (#2284)For an AP MLD, to indicate SAE AKM, each AP affiliated with the AP MLD shall indcate SAE AKM.
+For an AP MLD, for which an SAE AKM is indicated, the APs affiliated with the AP MLD shall set the SAE Password Identifiers In Use subfield of the Extended Capabilities field of the Extended Capabilities element to 1 if any entry in the dot11RSNAConfigPasswordValueTable of the AP MLD has a non-NULL dot11RSNAConfigPasswordIdentifier, and shall set it to 0 otherwise.
+Similarly, APs affiliated with an AP MLD shall set the SAE Password Identifiers Used Exclusively subfield of the Extended Capabilities field of the Extended Capabilities element to 1 if every entry in the dot11RSNAConfigPasswordValueTable of the AP MLD has a non-NULL dot11RSNAConfigPasswordIdentifier and shall set it to 0 otherwise. (#2284)

 (…existing texts….)

 SAE protocol